chrisfarnham/seefarblog/_sections/SKCC_Centurion_Award.md

 ## Journey to Centurion status

 I began logging SKCC style QSOs January 7th.
-Here's a graph of my progress towards 100 unique SKCC contacts needed for Centurion status.
-As you can see I maintained a fairly steady pace along the way.
+Here's a graph of my progress towards 100 unique SKCC contacts needed for Centurion status.[^2] As you can see I maintained a fairly steady pace along the way.

 ![](skcc_centurion_qsos_per_day.png)

+[^2]: Graph created using my `./process-adif.py` Python script at [github.com/chrisfarnham/ham-radio-utils](https://github.com/chrisfarnham/ham-radio-utils)

 And here's a map of the contacts I logged for SKCC Centurion